Slate World — Lisbon: Social

 - Guarani Award Revelation Artist in 2018 for the film Joaquim by Marcelo Gomes

-Slate World is transnational partnership promoting the visibility and mobility of Black artists, and fellow artists who are also marginalised for their race across Europe.
+Slate World is transnational partnership promoting the visibility and mobility of Black artists across Europe.
 Led by Eclipse Theatre with partners Theater De Meervaart, ICK Amsterdam and Teatro GRIOT, the two-year programme will open-up new potentials in programming, audience development, digitisation and cultural exchange.
 We are now in our final year.

 Co-funded by the Creative Europe Programme of the European Union.